7 Facts You Should Know About Student Loan Forgiveness Programs

 If you have debt or plan to take on new debt, it’s vital that you understand what APR means.
 Lenders and creditors extend credit, so you can pay back purchases over time, but they don’t do it for free.
 APR is basically the price you pay to borrow money and charge – i.e. the cost of the convenience that credit provides.
 And understanding it is often the key to getting out of debt quickly for the least amount of money possible.

 What does APR really mean?
 To find out, you first have to know what it stands for.
-APR stands for annual percentage rate and it represents the total standard cost of the loan or of using credit.
-This means that APR includes not only the interest rate but also standard financing fees on some loans.
-So, although APR and interest rates are interconnected, they are not always identical.
+APR stands for annual percentage rate.
+It represents the total yearly cost of using credit.
+Although APR and interest rates are interconnected, they are not always identical.

 This guide from Debt.com will teach you everything you need to know about APR.
 If you have any questions, visit our Ask the Expert section to ask Debt.com’s panel of experts.